Going to a restaurant with a baby can be the worst nightmare or a pleasant family experience…

 - Remember to keep baby wipes handy for any mess your baby creates.
 It is not fun to have to sit and wait for the waiter to clean the table after some accident.

 - Make eating out exciting and educating for your child – talk to him/her, explain what is going on around, point at interesting objects and name them, show how to use cutlery, etc.

 - If your child is able to make his/her food choice, encourage him/her to do so.
 He/she may even place an order, provided “please” and “thank you” are a part of it.

-- Try to tip well, especially if the staff was helpful and patient, and your child too noisy or messy.
+- Try to tip well, especially if the staff was helpful and patient and your child was too noisy or messy.
 An attentive and understanding waiter can make a lot of difference in your eating out experience.

-Now, that’s one excuse less for not eating out together even if you are new parents!
-(And if you need tips on how to choose the right baby sitter, you'll find a check list here.)
+Now, that’s 14 excuses less for not eating out together, even if you are new parents!
+If you have additional tips to share on how to go to a restaurant with a baby, please do so by writing a comment below.